 Until we are able to organize a similar setup as Trishaw Uncle in Chiang Mai the temporary solution is getting as many tourists as possible on samlor tours.
 We started to organize samlor tours in Chiang Mai in 2016.
 We did our best to design tours that are not too long and include many interesting stops.
 The health and well-being of the drivers are always a priority.
 They are in relatively good shape because cycling is a healthy activity and keeps them fit.

 Our tours focus on history, markets, food, handicrafts, and local life.
 We show you aspects of Chiang Mai you normally would not see on standard sightseeing tours.
 We offer half-day tours.
 A licensed tour guide will accompany you because the drivers speak very little English.
 A samlor seats only one person.
 The seats are not too big so it is uncomfortable to occupy them with more than one person.
 The weight of two people would be too much for the drivers as well.

 Our samlor tours in Chiang Mai are half-day tours.
 We don’t include the transfer from your hotel to the start of the tour.
 Our tours start either at Thapae Gate or Wat Loi Kroh.
 Your guide and samlor drivers will be waiting for you there.
 We offer four different half-day tours

 The Markets of Chiang Mai Tour by Samlor Tour features visits to the San Pakoy market and the Ton Lamyai/Warorot Markets.
-The tour starts at Wat Loi Kroh and ends at Thapae Gate.
+Our tour starts at Wat Loi Kroh and ends at Thapae Gate.
 The Chiang Mai Handicrafts Tour by Samlor that focuses on the lacquerware and silver handicrafts in the Wualai neighborhood.
 This tour starts at Wat Loi Kroh and ends at Thapae Gate.
 The Chiang Mai Temples Tour by Samlor focuses on the temples in the Old City, such as Wat Chiang Man and Wat Phra Singh.
 The tour starts and ends at Thapae Gate.
 Our Chiang Mai Food Tour by Samlor is all about food, snacks, and delicacies